How to find the COVID-19 facts in a misinformation pandemic | DW | 02.01.2022

 First, some bad news: Science will never fulfill the desire for truth and definitive knowledge.
 It doesn't even claim to do so.

-"Science is a process in which science is always calling itself into question, which leads to it always correcting itself," said Ulrich Dirnagl, who does research on strokes at Charite hospital, where he and his colleagues are in charge of quality management for biomedical research at the Berlin Institute of Health (BIH) — doing research on research, so to speak.
+"Science is a process in which science is always calling itself into question, which leads to it always correcting itself," said Ulrich Dirnagl, who does research on strokes at Charite Hospital.
+He and his colleagues are in charge of quality management for biomedical research at the Berlin Institute of Health (BIH) — doing research on research, so to speak.

 Whether coming from a midwife or not, such an anecdote should at most be a prompt to look into the matter more closely.
 "An anecdote can definitely generate a hypothesis," Dirnagl said.
 "But that hypothesis must then be tested in controlled studies if a causal relation is to be established."